contiv/vpp/k8s/metallb/README.md

 $ kubectl apply -f metallb-l2-config-vpp.yaml
 ```

-### 3. Deploy and application with LoadBalancer Service
+### 3. Deploy an application with a LoadBalancer Service
 You can use the file `nginx-service.yaml` as an example, it deploys
 3 replicas of the nginx server behind a LoadBalancer service.
 ```